RichardMorris/TRUR1195-24-25/README.md

 For the main program the following test of the input and output are run

 Test 1 - drawing an empty square
-Inputs: empty_square, 5
+* Inputs: empty_square, 5
-Output: A five by five empty square is displayed, and it asks for a new shape
+* Output: A five by five empty square is displayed, and it asks for a new shape
+* Status: OK

 Test 2 - drawing a square
-Inputs: square, 1
+* Inputs: square, 1
-Output: A single * is displayed, and it asks for a new shape
+* Output: A single * is displayed, and it asks for a new shape
+* Status: OK

 Test 3 - quitting the program
-Inputs: quit
+* Inputs: quit
-Output: The program exits
+* Output: The program exits
+* Status: OK

 Test 4 - invalid name of a shape reports an error message
-Input: qwerty
+* Input: qwerty
-Output: A message saying invalid input, and it asks again
+* Output: A message saying invalid input, and it asks again
+* Status: OK prints "Unknown shape"

 Test 5 - invalid size reports an error message
-Input: square five
+* Input: square five
-Output: A message saying invalid input and it asks for the size again
+* Output: A message saying invalid input and it asks for the size again
+* Status: fails with a crash

-Test 6
+Test 6 - invalid size reports an error message
-Input: empty_square five
+* Input: empty_square five
-Output: A message saying invalid input and it asks for the size again
+* Output: A message saying invalid input and it asks for the size again
+* Status: fails with a crash